Comparison of Supervised, Unsupervised, Semi-Supervised and Reinforcement

 Input data All data is labelled All data is unlabelled Partially labelled No predefined data

-Computational complexity Simple Complex Depends ??
+Computational complexity Simple Complex Depends Complex

-Accuracy Higher Lesser Lesser ??
+Accuracy Higher Lesser Lesser Good for trial/error situations

 Example algorithms under each approach